celo-org/docs/blog/03-04-2023-creating-a-twitter-like-decentralized-application-on-celo-using-solidity/creating-a-twitter-like-decentralized-application-on-celo-using-solidity.md

 ---
-title: Building A Decentralized Twitter on the Celo Blockchain
+title: Creating a Twitter-Like Decentralized Application on Celo usintg solidity
 description: Building a decentralized Twitter on the Celo blockchain refers to the creation of a social media platform that utilizes blockchain technology to enable users to communicate and share information in a decentralized and censorship-resistant manner.
 authors:
   - name: ✍️ Anish Gupta